rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 This work was done as part of [KEP-1287: In-Place Update of Pod Resources](https://kep.k8s.io/1287) led by SIG Node and SIG Autoscaling.

+### Alpha: New configuration option for kubectl with `.kuberc` for user preferences

+`kubectl` introduces an entirely new opt-in configuration file `.kuberc` for user preferences, allowing users to manage credentials and host information of clusters separately.
+During the alpha stage, users can enable this by having the environmental variable of `KUBECTL_KUBERC=true` set, along with the `.kuberc` configuration file, which is under `~/.kube/kuberc` by default.
+This can also be run by using the argument of `--kuberc`, like `kubectl --kuberc /var/kube/rc`.

+This work was done as part of [KEP-3104: Separate kubectl user preferences from cluster configs](https://kep.k8s.io/3104) led by SIG CLI.

 ## Features graduating to Stable